Hakimi's agent denies Inter offer as Dortmund loan star prepares for Real Madrid return | Goal.com

 Hakimi's two-year loan deal at Dortmund from La Liga giants Madrid is coming to an end and the Morocco international's future has made headlines following his exploits in the Bundesliga.

-The 21-year-old full-back, who emerged from Madrid's youth team in 2017, has been linked to the likes of Bayern Munich, Paris Saint-Germain, Juventus and Chelsea.
+The 21-year-old wing-back, who emerged from Madrid's youth team in 2017, has been linked to the likes of Bayern Munich, Paris Saint-Germain, Juventus and Chelsea.

 Serie A side Inter have reportedly emerged as serious admirers of Hakimi, with the Moroccan having scored three goals and claimed 10 assists in Germany's top flight this season.